I dragged a 2017 office jukebox into 2026, rewired it, and it still keeps the room moving.

 The original codebase was Python 2 with Flask and SQLite, and it showed every year of tech debt.

-echone.st/friday-vibes, and every room gets its own queue, voting, jams, and Bender - The backend now scopes every Redis key by nest, tracks live listeners with heartbeats, caps pop-up nests at 25 songs, and lets the master player garbage-collect idle rooms without touching the Main Nest
+The biggest new feature is multi-room Nests.
+Hit Build a Nest, share a five-character code or slug like echone.st/friday-vibes, and every room gets its own queue with independent voting, jams, and a separate Bender instance.
+The backend scopes every Redis key by nest, tracks live listeners with heartbeats, caps pop-up nests at 25 songs, and lets the master player garbage-collect idle rooms without touching the Main Nest.

 Try It